oracle-livelabs/analytics-ai/ce-genai-ocw24/introduction/introduction.md

 ### Objectives

-*List objectives for the workshop*

 In this workshop, you will learn how to:
-* Provision
+* Provision AI Agent stack
-* Setup
-* Load
-* Query
+* Configure AI Agent data source with Open Search
+* Ingest data into Open Search cluster
+* Launch AI Agent chatbot and make query of analytics dashboards

-### Prerequisites (Optional)
+### Prerequisites

-*List the prerequisites for this lab using the format below.
-Fill in whatever knowledge, accounts, etc. is needed to complete the lab. **Do NOT list** each previous lab as a prerequisite.*

 This lab assumes you have:
 * An Oracle account
-* All previous labs successfully completed

-*This is the "fold" - below items are collapsed by default*
+* Familiarity with Oracle Cloud is preferred, but not required
+* Familiarity with Large Language Model (LLM), Generative AI, Retrieval Augmented  Generation (RAG) is preferred, but not required

 In general, the Introduction does not have Steps.